emann615/Active-Directory-Lab/README.md

 4. From the dropdown next to **Version**, select **Windows 10 (64 bit)**, and click **Next**.
 5. On the next screen set the amount of **RAM** and the number of **CPUs** you want to use.
    * If you have at least 8GB of RAM on your host computer, setting the ram to 2048MB works pretty well.
-   * I suggest setting the Processors to at least 2 CPUs.
+   * I suggest setting the processors to at least 2 CPUs.
 6. You can click **Next** through the rest of the screens, and click **Finish** on the last screen.
 7. Select **Settings** from the top menu to edit the settings of the virtual machine you just created.
 8. Go to the **Advanced** tab, and set both the dropdowns next to **Shared Clipboard** and **Drag ‘n Drop** to **Bidirectional**.